webplatform/docs/css/properties/word-break/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|word-break is often used when there is long generated content that is strung together without and spaces or hyphens to beak apart.
+{{Summary_Section|The word-break property is often used when there is long generated content that is strung together without and spaces or hyphens to beak apart.
 A common case of this is when there is a long URL that does not have any hyphens.
 This case could potentially cause the breaking of the layout as it could extend past the parent element.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements